mintlayer/mintlayer-core/p2p/README.md

 | 4 bytes | Message length | `u32` | The length of the message body that follows.
 | Variable | Message body | `enum Message` | An encoded `Rust` enum.

 The message body is a SCALE-encoded `Rust` enum.
-With this encoding, the first byte of the encoded data specifes the enum variant contained in the enum; the rest is that variant's encoded data.
+With this encoding, the first byte of the encoded data specifies the enum variant contained in the enum; the rest is that variant's encoded data.

 The encoded `enum Message`:
 | Length | Description | Type | Comments |